 Davey B. Daniel, MD, discusses key immunotherapy trials in advanced non–small cell lung cancer and explains how the results can be extrapolated to clinical practice.

 “Immunotherapy following chemotherapy is the standard of care, but there are questions that we need to answer,” said Daniel.
 “Although we have several options for chemotherapy plus immunotherapy, we don’t have a clear winner.
-We know that we can improve upon immunotherapy alone, and there are a number of interesting trials out there that may help us understand that.”
+We know that we can improve upon immunotherapy alone, and a number of interesting trials out there may help us understand that.”

 During a 2020 OncLive® Institutional Perspectives in Cancer webinar on lung cancer, Daniel, a medical oncologist at Tennessee Oncology, discussed key immunotherapy trials in advanced NSCLC and explained how the results can be extrapolated to clinical practice.